October 23, 2025

 GLP-1 medications like Ozempic and Wegovy are transforming how employers approach obesity care.
 Once reserved for diabetes patients, these drugs are now widely prescribed for weight loss.
 GLP-1 drugs do deliver on their promise of improved cardiometabolic outcomes.
 Simply, these medications do help users lose weight.

 But for health plans and employers, the real challenge goes beyond pharmacy claims.
-The bigger risk is in the hidden costs that accumulate over time when GLP-1 treatment is not paired with sustainable lifestyle changes.
-Without movement programs to protect lean muscle and build healthy habits, employers may face a second wave of musculoskeletal (MSK) claims, re-prescriptions, and long-term disability costs.
+The bigger risk is in the hidden costs that accumulate over time when GLP-1 treatment is not paired with sustainable lifestyle support.
+Without support to protect lean muscle, maintain function, and build healthier habits, employers may face a second wave of musculoskeletal claims, re-prescriptions, and disability-related costs.

 GLP-1s are effective, but expensive